reimht/surftool/README.md

 The surf tool consists of two modules.
 - The Web GUI reads the squidguard.conf file an writes the user commands to a separate file
-- The "surftooldeamon" looks every x seconds for new command files and activates the changes
+- The "surftooldaemon" looks every x seconds for new command files and activates the changes

+Why is there a extra daemon?

+Our lessons start at 7:50am clock.
+Between 07:50 am and 07:55 am we have 40 changes (mostly switching online) (peak).
+That’s why we need to synchronize writing to the squidquard configurations files.